 it is also a demulcent, it coats the throat and helps relieve the irritation causing a cough.
 Historically, the tea has

 even been used to treat such conditions as tuberculosis, pulmonary consumption, and bleeding of the lungs, but these types of uses must necessarily be discussed with your doctor or health practitioner.

 Solomon’s Seal is also an excellent remedy for women’s issues.
 Regular use of the tea (or tincture) can help to ensure abundant reproductive secretions, heal inflamed vaginal tissue, and ease vaginal dryness (especially common for post-menopausal women).
 Solomon’s Seal is also “nourishing and building for women who wish to conceive, for new mothers, for women who feel overworked and stressed, and for women experiencing menstrual cramps or going through menopause or post-menopause.
 That list includes just about every woman we know.
-For women's issues consider using our Cortesia Solomon's Seal Tincture - Formula #4: Deep Pain & Tension Relief and Cortesia Solomon's Seal Tincture - Formula #5: Women's Issues for women.
+For women's issues consider using our Cortesia Solomon's Seal Tincture - Formula #4: Pain & Tension Ease and Cortesia Solomon's Seal Tincture - Formula #5: Women's Health for women.

 Solomon’s Seal is known to have a mild regulating effect on the heart muscle because it contains small, safe amounts of the substance convallarin, a cardio glycoside.
 The National Institute of Health is currently researching Solomon’s Seal’s effectiveness in lowering high blood pressure.
 Herbalist Matthew Wood says it can be safely used as a mild heart tonic (p.
 404, Book of Herbal Wisdom).
 If you are pregnant, have low blood pressure, or are on heart medication, it is not recommended that you use Solomon’s Seal without consulting your doctor.